onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Our ULTIMATE Desire Should Be The Great Enabler...
 What?
 Why!

 Why our system is the biggest leverage point for change and what to do about it

+The intersection of Digital ID, Incentives & the Hive Mind

 contrast thumbnail between 2 systems: current and ?